-Working from home, also referred to as remote work, is more known since the pandemic started in 2020 in industries such as the digital economy, marketing and communications, education, and human resources.
+Since the pandemic started in 2020, working from home has become more common in industries such as the digital economy, marketing and communications, education, and human resources

-A recent Statistics Canada survey says roughly 40 percent of Canadian jobs can be done from home compared with 4 percent in 2016.
-Almost 6 in 10 workers with a bachelor’s degree or higher education (59 percent) can work from home, compared with 10 percent of their counterparts with no high school diploma.
+A recent Statistics Canada survey says roughly 40 percent of Canadian jobs can be done remotely, compared with four percent in 2016.

 - Type “Remote” in the location box on job boards to find remote job listings.